education.vic.gov.au

 • supporting communication to the school community about the review and how they can contribute.
 This could include gathering feedback from parents and carers

-• reviewing the PRSE prior to the validation day
+• reviewing the PRSE before review day 1

-• participating in the validation and final panel meeting days and can participate in fieldwork
+• participating in the first and final review panel meeting days.
+They may also participate in fieldwork

 • attending the presentation of the review report to school council.